hschellman/computing-basics/_episodes/03-data-management.md

 1. A rule-based system to get files to Rucio Storage Elements around the world and keep them there.
 2. To return the "nearest" replica of any data file for use either in interactive or batch file use.
 It is expected that most DUNE users will not be regularly using direct Rucio commands, but other wrapper scripts that calls them indirectly.

-As of the date of this May 2023 tutorial:
+As of the date of the June 2024 tutorial:
 - The Rucio client is available in CVMFS
-- Most DUNE users are not yet enabled to use it.
-But when we do, some of the commands will look like this:
+- Most DUNE users are now enabled to use it.
+New users may not automatically be added.

+FIXME what is procedure for adding new users?

 ~~~
 rucio list-file-replicas protodune-sp:np04_raw_run005801_0001_dl1.root